 You should always ensure the safety of your boat, yourself, your crew, children, pets and bystanders.
 These are some points to help:

-- Secure spectacles, loose hair or clothing, scarves tucked in, avoid wearing anything around the neck, like long necklaces, cameras, shoulder bags etc. which can catch on the windlass or in the paddle mechanism.
+• Secure spectacles, loose hair or clothing and keep scarves tucked in.
+Avoid wearing anything around the neck such as long necklaces, cameras and shoulder bags which can catch on the windlass or in the paddle mechanism.

 If a Lock keeper is on duty, always follow their instructions.
 You will usually be expected to operate the locks yourself, but under instruction or supervision.
 Some locks, particularly on rivers are always operated by Lock-keepers.
 Most locks, however, are self-operated.